Zelenskyy says he's confident Ukraine will get more U.S. support for its war with Russia

 The front line has barely budged this year as a Ukrainian counteroffensive ran up against sturdy Russian defenses.
 Now, with winter setting in, troop movements are being slowed by bad weather, placing greater emphasis on artillery, missiles and drones.

-Putin said earlier Tuesday that the Kremlin’s forces have taken the initiative in Ukraine and is well positioned for the coming year.
+Putin said earlier Tuesday that the Kremlin’s forces have taken the initiative in Ukraine and are well positioned for the coming year.

 “We are effectively doing what we think is needed, doing what we want,” Putin told the Russian military brass.
 “Where our commanders consider it necessary to stick to active defenses they are doing so, and we are improving our positions where it’s needed.”